 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to choose to measure at fair value eligible financial instruments and certain other items that are not currently required to be measured at fair value.
 The standard requires that unrealized gains and losses on items for which the fair value option has been elected be reported in earnings at each subsequent reporting date.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We will adopt SFAS No. 159 no later than the first quarter of fiscal 2009.
-We are currently assessing the impact the adoption of SFAS No. 159 will have on our financial position and results of operations.
+SFAS No. 159 is effective for fiscal years beginning after November 15, 2007 and we will adopt SFAS No. 159 no later than the first quarter of fiscal 2009.
+We do not believe the adoption of SFAS 161 will have a significant impact on our financial position or results of operations.